Visualization Selection Guide

 ax.set_title('Monthly Revenue by Station')

-A chart without units is incomplete.
-"Revenue" alone doesn't say NTD, USD, or thousands.
+A chart with no units is incomplete.
+"Revenue" alone does not say NTD, USD, or thousands.

-6. Comparing Groups with Very Different Sizes Using Raw Counts
+6. Comparing Groups of Very Different Sizes Using Raw Counts

-# AVOID: Station A has 10x more sessions — raw count comparison is meaningless
+# AVOID: Station A has 10x more sessions — comparing raw counts means nothing

 sns.barplot(data=df, x='station_code', y='parking_id', estimator='count')